Our governance

 Our "Agriculture sector" policy

 In February 2021, BNP Paribas incorporated new criteria into its agriculture policy to combat deforestation in Amazonia and the Cerrado.
-BNP Paribas now pledges to encourage its customers producing or buying beef or soy from Amazonia and the Cerrado in Brazil to have a zero-deforestation strategy in place by 2025 and to demonstrate their progress in a transparent fashion.
+BNP Paribas expects its clients producing or buying beef or soy from Amazonia and the Cerrado in Brazil to have put in place a zero-deforestation strategy by end of 2025 and to demonstrate their progress in a transparent manner.

 our agriculture sector policy